rpires71/milestone2/README.md

 10. Attempt a 404 path – verify that the user is redirected back to packages.html.<br>

-**Observations:** File didn't exist but I created the 404.html file will redirect the user back to packages.html - Your 404.html has this code that automatically redirects after 3 seconds:
+**Observations:** File didn't exist but I created the 404.html file will redirect the user back to packages.html - The 404.html has this code that automatically redirects after 3 seconds:

 <img width="1329" height="801" alt="image" src="https://github.com/user-attachments/assets/8eeb4cd6-8fe8-408b-8e59-ffeba3f916e8"/>